 Given one of the main strengths of influencer content is a feeling of authenticity and relatability, it’s typical to find less scripting and more off-the-cuff comments that might subject them—and your brand—to scrutiny.
 Even influencers who might seem squeaky clean on first glance may have had a past controversy you uncover upon further research.

 Analyzing an influencer’s profile before partnering on a brand deal is always important, but it becomes even more crucial when planning a campaign targeted at a younger audience.
 Here are some things to be on the watch for:

 What style of communication does the influencer use on social media?
 Is the language the influencer chooses appropriate for kids?

 Are there any signs of sexually explicit content?
 What about manifestations of aggression or violence?

 You need to carefully analyze the values an influencer stands for.
 Does the influencer aim for positive impact?
 Or might the influencer’s content have adverse effects on the audience?

 A checklist or similar process around questions like this can help you to create a standardized way of comprehensively reviewing each influencer you consider.
-Once you’ve made the decision to proceed with an influencer, include explicit, detailed requirements in contracts related to kids’ safety.
+Once you’ve made the decision to proceed with an influencer, include explicit, detailed requirements related to kids’ safety in the influencer contract.
 Here’s an example to understand what this might look like:

 “Please avoid sexually explicit language and/or profanity (the game is rated ESRB “X” and content should be appropriate for a corresponding audience).”